 Short-term Care Quality

-In addition to being a first rate nursing home overall, this facility also excelled in our short-term care category, where it earned a grade of A. Few facilities performed better in this area.
-Our short-term care scores are based on a facility's quantity of skilled highly skilled professionals.
-This means a broad spectrum of services, ranging from registered nurses to physical and occupational therapists, as well as other variations of therapy.
-Fortunately, it appear that this facility has registered nurses on staff.
-Not every facility employs these types of nurses.
-On the other hand, according to the information this nursing home provided, they do not appear to employ physical therapists.
-The final measure we considered in this area is the number of patients who were able to leave the facility and return home.
-We discovered that 7.2 percent of this nursing home's patients returned home.
+This facility truly excelled in the area of short-term care, where we gave it a score of A-.
+Very few facilities performed more favorably in this category.
+Our short-term care scores are based on the nursing home's quantity of skilled skilled healthcare professionals.
+This includes a vast spectrum of services, ranging from registered nurses to physical and occupational therapists, in addition to other variations of therapy.
+Unfortunately, we were not able to track down registered nurse or physical therapy staffing data for this facility.
+The last measure we looked at in this category is the number of patients who were able to leave the nursing home and return to the community.
+We discovered that 6.8 percent of this facility's residents were able to return home.

 Does this page answer your questions about The Springs at the Carlotta?